Court grants bail to retired CBI officer in Rs 25 lakh bribery case | Law-Order

 Court grants bail to retired CBI officer in Rs 25 lakh bribery case

-A Delhi court on Tuesday granted bail to a retired superintendent of police of CBI, N M P Sinha, arrested in connection with an alleged bribery case.
-Sinha , who was involved in fodder scam probe in Bihar and also investigated other high profile cases, was arrested in October for allegedly receiving Rs 25 lakh from a company, Usha Martin, to settle a case against it probed by him.
+A Special CBI Court has granted bail to retired superintendent of police of CBI NMP Sinha arrested in connection with an alleged bribery case.
+Sinha was arrested in October for allegedly receiving Rs 25 lakh to settle an ongoing investigation in CBI.

-The court granted the relief to Sinha noting that the requisite sanction for prosecution was not obtained so far from the authorities concerned.
-The court also rejected CBI's application seeking extension of Sinha's judicial custody in the case.

-"It is observed that though CBI has filed the charge sheet, but the requisite sanction under relevant provisions...has not been forwarded along with the charge sheet and till date, therefore, as per law cognizance of the offences cannot be taken and matter cannot be proceeded, so further extension/judicial remand of accused NMP Sinha, awaiting sanction, seems to be unjustified, therefore the application of CBI seeking further extension of judicial custody remand is disallowed," Special Judge Chandra Shekhar said.
-The court also directed the accused to furnish personal bond in the sum of Rs one lakh with one surety in the like amount and not to leave the country without it's prior permission.
+Special Judge Chandra Shekhar on Tuesday, while allowing the bail plea noted that "It is observed that though CBI has filed the charge sheet, but the requisite sanction under relevant provisions under section 19 of the Prevention of Corruption Act, 1988 has not been forwarded along with the charge sheet and till date.
+Therefore, as per law cognisance of the offences cannot be taken and matter cannot proceed.
+So further extension/judicial remand of accused NMP Sinha, awaiting sanction, seems to be unjustified.
+Therefore the application of CBI seeking further extension of judicial custody remand is disallowed."
+Court while allowing the bail plea of the accused, also directed that the accused shall furnish personal bond in the sum of Rs one lakh with one surety in the like amount; he shall not leave the country without permission of the court and deposit his passport.

-Senior Advocate Vikas Pahwa, representing Sinha, submitted that the accused was in judicial custody for about 60 days and the charge sheet was filed without filing sanction.
-The CBI had opposed the bail application saying that allegations against the accused were serious in nature and the agency had collected sufficient evidence to prove the same.
-Sinha was nabbed with a private person who had allegedly delivered the bribe.
-The money was also recovered by the agency, it said.
+Senior Advocate Vikas Pahwa represented NMP Sinha has submitted that the accused is in judicial custody for about 60 days and charge sheet has been filed without filing sanction.
+"The accused is not in a position to influence any prosecution witnesses or tamper with prosecution evidence.
+The custodial interrogation of the accused is no more required.
+The cognisance of the offences may not be taken without sanction," he submitted.

-It was alleged that Sinha, who retired in August this year posted in Economic Offences Wing of the CBI, was handling a case of alleged cheating against mining company Usha Martin regarding a lease given to it for an iron ore mine in Jharkhand in 2005.
-It was alleged that Sinha was in touch with the representative of the company and had demanded a bribe of Rs 25 lakh to settle a case against it.
+However, Sr. Public Prosecutor Raman Kumar for CBI has submitted that allegations against the accused are serious in nature and the CBI has collected sufficient evidence to prove the same.
+The CBI has filed the charge sheet, however, further investigation in the case is continued.
+The CBI has applied for sanction from the competent authority under section 19 of Prevention of Corruption Act, 1988 against accused.
+The anti-corruption unit of the Central Bureau of Investigation on October 3 had arrested two persons including a retired CBI official NMP Sinha in an alleged corruption case.
+CBI had accused them of influencing a case which is being probed by the CBI.
+Sinha has retired in August this year from the Economic Offences Unit (EOU) of the CBI.

 - READ MORE ON: